Location: Hallowell, Kennebec County

 Description: Jamies Pond Wildlife Management Area is publicly owned and managed by the Maine Department of Inland Fisheries and Wildlife.
 This 840-acre property was originally purchased with help from the Land for Maine’s Future program.
 Jamies Pond is open for a variety of public uses, including boating, fishing, hunting, hiking, bird watching, and more.
 Although the jewel of the property is the Jamies Pond itself, the carry-in boat access, six miles of hiking/cross-country skiing trails, and surrounding woods makes Jamies Pond a unique natural getaway in Central Maine.

-Activities: Canoeing, kayaking, swimming, fishing, ice fishing, wildlife watching, picnicking, hiking, hunting, cross-country skiing, bird watching, snowmobiling, and more
+Activities: Canoeing, kayaking, fishing, ice fishing, wildlife watching, hiking, hunting, cross-country skiing, bird watching, snowmobiling, and more

 Favorite Season(s) to Visit: All year

 Why It’s Special: Places like Jamies Pond are why I love living in central Maine.
 The 107-acre pond is undeveloped and has clear, cool water that provides good habitat for trout and bass alike.
-I enjoy Jamies Pond for early morning swims, after-work fishing, or nearby place to go for a walk in the woods.
+I enjoy Jamies Pond for after-work fishing or a nearby place to go for a walk in the woods.

-Tips: Jamies Pond was recently opened to ice fishing—so now it’s a great place to wet a line year-round!
+Tips: Jamies Pond is open to ice fishing—so it’s a great place to wet a line year-round!

 More info and directions: See Map 12 in the Maine Gazetteer.
 Also http://www.mainetrailfinder.com/trails/trail/jamie-s-pond